 Building Bike Culture Beyond Downtown

-Over four years, this community bike hub project repaired over 2,200 bicycles, collaborated with over 50 community groups/organizations, and trained over 200 people in cycling skills – in a part of Toronto where there are few bike lanes and only one bike shop.
+Over five years, this community bike hub project repaired over 2,200 bicycles, collaborated with over 50 community groups/organizations, and trained over 200 people in cycling skills – in a part of Toronto where there are few bike lanes and only one bike shop.

 The report describes how to launch a community bike hub – welcoming spaces where people can learn more about cycling, meet other people who cycle, and go cycling together – to spark cycling adoption.
 Hubs offer programming such as do-it-yourself bicycle repair, bicycle loans, and guided rides to encourage cycling in an area where few trips are made by bicycle.